jeftegoes/ExamplesUsingAwsSdk/ExampleSQS/README.md

-- This is a example how to implement producer and consumer using AWS SQS and AWS SDK.
+- This is an example how to implement producer and consumer using AWS SQS and AWS SDK.